Holy Supper

 Adult Holy Supper

 For these services the Holy Supper elements are offered to adults, once the children have gone out for their refreshments, or in a service that is just for adults, like the Maundy Thursday service.
 People taking the Holy Supper come forward and sit at tables, take the elements in communion with others, and receive a hands-on blessing from a minister.
-In 2023 there will be Adult Holy Supper services on April 6th and September 10th.

 Feast of Charity

-Holy Supper at Adult Cathedral Service
+Holy Supper at Adult Service (11:00am, Cathedral Nave)

 The Elements

-- The wine is an unfortified, organic red wine with no added sulfites.
+• The wine is an unfortified, organic red wine with no added sulfites.

-- The unleavened bread is made with wheat flour, olive oil, salt, and water.
+• The unleavened bread is made with wheat flour, olive oil, salt, and water.
 The grape juice (when on offer) is a red grape juice.

 Format

-Holy Supper will be offered as part of the adult service.
 The sermon will be shorter on these Sundays.
 After the sermon there will be a hymn.
 We encourage those that are not taking Holy Supper to still stay in the service to witness other people taking the sacrament.

 The minister will do a reading about Holy Supper and then dedicate the elements.
 After a prayer people will be invited to come forward with the words, “Come and gather together for the supper of the great God” (Revelation 19:7).